unilenlac/tradition_repo/README.md

 # Stemmarest
 ### Stemmarest - a REST API for variant text traditions

 Stemmarest is a [Neo4j](http://neo4j.com/)-based repository for variant text traditions (i.e. texts that have been transmitted in multiple manuscripts).
-The repository is accessed via a REST API, documentation for which [can be found here](https://dhuniwien.github.io/tradition_repo/).
+The repository is accessed via a REST API

-This repository is a fork of the [stemmarest](https://dhuniwien.github.io/tradition_repo/) repository.
+This repository is a fork of the [Stemmarest](https://dhuniwien.github.io/tradition_repo/) repository, that features critical edition exportation capabilities in XML format.

-## Background

-Development of Stemmarest was begun by a team of software engineering students at the [University of Bern](https://www.unibe.ch/), and since 2016 has been continued by the [Digital Humanities group at the University of Vienna](https://acdh.univie.ac.at/) with financial support from the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx).

-This fork is an extension of the original Stemmarest project, incorporating updates and improvements to include lacking exportation features.
-This version is still under development by the [Faculty of Theology and Religion](https://www.unil.ch/ftsr/fr/home.html) at the university of Lausanne.
+### Documentation

+The original API documentation [can be found here](https://dhuniwien.github.io/tradition_repo/).

+As the code has been upgraded, a few routes have been added or modified.
+Please refer to the swagger generated documentation for the latest information.
+This documentation is available when the backend is running at the `/stemmarest/api/docs` endpoint.

+### The Stemmaweb environment

+Originally the Stemmarest backend has been built to work with the Stemmaweb platform, which provides a web-based interface for exploring and editing these traditions.

+The Stemmaweb codebase has been adapted to work with this API.
+The fork can be found [here](https://github.com/unilenlac/stemmaweb).

+If you need a script to collate texts and import them into the stemmarest backend, you can use this [collate and import script](https://github.com/unilenlac/enlac).
+Please note that this script handles only XML texts that follows the [ENLAC DTD](https://github.com/unilenlac/martyre-philippe/blob/PM-1_master/tei-irsb.dtd) specification, but can be modified to suit your needs.

-## Upgrading and features
+## Upgrades and features

 This version includes the following upgrades and new features :

+- **XML exportation : support for exporting a critical edition in XML format.
+Exportation result includes the critical text and the critical apparatus.**
+- Route : /tradition/complex added to retrieve/manage complex variant texts or hypernode (groups of nodes)
 - code base upgrading to fit the latest version of Neo4j
-- additional export formats for variant texts (XML)
 - Improved database session initialization and configuration
 - Improved database session management through the application
-- Route : /tradition/complex added to retrieve complex variant texts or hypernode (groups of nodes)
+- OpenAPI documentation generation for all endpoints available at the /stemmarest/api/docs endpoint

 ## Docker